 Do you work in a hostile work environment?
 Do you feel trapped in your current hostile job, without any solution to the situation?
 Fortunately, if you or a loved one have experienced a hostile work environment, you may be able to file a lawsuit against your employer for creating and facilitating a hostile work environment.
 However, it is important to note that filing a lawsuit against your employer can be incredibly complicated, and difficult to navigate alone.
 For this reason, it is highly recommended that you seek legal representation from an attorney that is well versed on the rights of workers in the state of California.
-At California Employment Attorneys Group our experienced hostile work environment attorneys are committed to ensuring that our clients receive all the resources they need to find the settlement that they deserve.
+At California Labor Law Employment Attorneys Group our experienced hostile work environment attorneys are committed to ensuring that our clients receive all the resources they need to find the settlement that they deserve.
 If you have any questions after reading this article, please feel free to reach out, to our law offices near Los Angeles, California, for a free consultation from one of our skilled legal advisers.

 What Is A Hostile Work Environment?

 A hostile work environment can carry a lot of different characteristics.
 Often hostile work environments involve shouting, name-calling, poor treatment, and intimidation.
 However, a hostile work environment can occur whenever an employee feels consistently harassed by a co-worker, manager, or employer.
 Hostile work environments can put a tremendous amount of emotional and mental stress on an individual.
 In most hostile work environment cases, victims feel pressured to either quit their job, spoiling any chances of receiving an unemployment stipend or continuing to endure the poor treatment from their employer.
 More often than not this creates a day-to-day environment that can drastically wear on a person.